HazyResearch/ThunderMittens/README.md

 ## References

 Please see [our blog post](https://hazyresearch.stanford.edu/blog/2024-11-28-tk-mlx) to learn more about this work.
+Please checkout [our paper](https://arxiv.org/abs/2410.20399) to learn more about the ThunderKittens project.